-Inspection modernization will allow the CFIA to detect and prevent food safety risks more effectively.
+Inspection modernization will allow the CFIA to detect and prevent risks more effectively.
 Consumers will benefit from inspection activities that target the highest risk areas first (domestic or imported).

 How this affects industry

 Inspection modernization will provide Canadian companies the flexibility to design controls that demonstrate that their operations and products comply with all relevant federal regulations.
-It will also create a more level playing field for businesses by streamlining the inspection process in favour of overseeing a single system with one set of food safety requirements.
+It will also create a more level playing field for businesses by streamlining the inspection process.

 - Integrated Agency Inspection Model (iAIM)